JoannaLapa/product-feedback-app/README.md

 ### What I learned

-I learnt Vue.js basic concepts, Pinia basics, Tailwind CSS.
+I learnt Vue.js basic concepts, Pinia basics, Tailwind CSS, validation forms with Vuelidate library.
+I've also learnt how to created reusable components with Vue 3.

 ### Continued development